didwhddks/2023-NTHU-Parallel-Programming/project/readme.md

 The **Matrix Chain Product Problem** involves determining the optimal order of multiplications for a chain of matrices to minimize computational cost.
 The problem, solvable using dynamic programming, has a time complexity of **O(n³)** and a space complexity of **O(n²)**.
 This referenced research aims to exploit GPU parallelism to significantly accelerate the solution.

 ## Implementation Details

+In a standard dynamic programming solution, the 2-dimensional DP table is computed in a bottom-up order, starting with shorter chains of matrices and progressing to longer ones.
+When offloading this computation to GPUs, a straightforward approach is to assign each entry of the 2D DP table to a separate GPU thread, enabling parallel computation of independent entries.

+However, chains of matrices

 ## Results